ronaldvandenbroek/poc-gherkin-testcafe/README.md

 # poc-gherkin-testcafe
- A proof of concept testing the coupling between Gherkin (using Cucumber) and TestCafé.
+ A proof of concept testing the coupling between Gherkin (using Cucumber), TestCafé and Allure.

 ## Setup
 [Gherkin-TestCafé](https://github.com/kiwigrid/gherkin-testcafe)